+This is a highly demanding ecology for rapid language use.
+The timing is remarkable – 200ms is the normal minimum reaction time for a pre-prepared single response choice, and response times increase logarithmically in relation to the number of choice that have to be made (‘Hick’s Law’, discovered first by HC Donders).
+Language speakers have vocabularies of 30,000 or more from which to begin a response.

+This ecology puts a premium on speed with the single highest human skill, language.
+For example, if a recipient finds the incoming turn at talk unintelligible or hard to comprehend, he or she should respond with a request for repair (e.g. “Huh?”, “Who?”, “Did I buy what?”) before someone else continues because repair is hard to achieve beyond the immediate locale in which it occurs – it is only slight delayed to allow the speaker to do self-repair (Schegloff, E. A., Jefferson, G., and Sacks, H. (1977).
+The preference for self-correction in the organization of repair in conversation.
+Language 53:361–382; Kendrick, K. H. (2015).
+The intersection of turn-taking and repair: The timing of other-initiations of repair in conversation.
+Frontiers in Psychology, 6: 250. doi:10.3389/fpsyg.2015.00250.).
+The repair system has adapted to this niche by an ordered preference for repair, with self-repair outranking other-initiated repair, and specific repair initiators (Who?; Which bottle?) over general ones (Huh?), thus expediting repair.

-This is a harsh ecology for speech.
-To put it in perspective, achieving this accuracy in timing is like standing 15m from a road and throwing a football into the window of a car that’s passing at 35km/h.
-There may be a large variety of adaptations, but we focus on basic word order as an illustration of how languages might adapt to the constraints of turn taking.
+We suspect that there are a large variety of adaptations to this niche in the interactive system iself (as just illustrated), but also in language structure, and indeed the cognitive skills that make it all possible.
+But here we focus on basic word order as an illustration of how language structures might adapt to the constraints of turn taking.

 1.2 Linking processing and pragmatics

-If turn taking imposes cognitive pressures, then the structure of language should adapt.
-We should be able to see signs of these adaptations in today’s languages.
+We could go further in linking pragmatics and typology by integrating constraints from online processing of interactive language use into a model of the cultural evolution of language.
+If the timing of turn taking represents a challenging environment for language use, then one would expect the structure of language to adapt, and we should be able to see signs of these adaptations in today’s languages.

-We could go further in linking pragmatics and typology by integrating con- straints from online processing.
-To see how this might work, take the following example.
+To illustrate the logic consider the following simplified example.
 In a typical utterance, the listener is given bits of information in sequence.
 Figure 2 shows an example sentence from Portuguese.
 Early in the sentence, we hear some crucial bits of information, for example the subject of the sentence and the topic, then the predicate (what’s happening to the boy) and the syntactic frame.
-Finally, we get the goal of the utterance.
+Finally, we get the ‘goal’ of the motion predicate.
 However, a different structure could have been used.
-For example, we could imagine a strange structure for Por- tuguese which provided morphological elements up front, like the subject of the prepositional phrase is female or that the verb is 3rd person and reflexive, and then got all the crucial bits of information at the end.
-This is a terrible idea from a turn-taking perspective, because it puts all the crucial elements in the crunch zone, making it difficult for the next speaker to take their turn quickly.
+For example, we could imagine a strange structure for ‘Alternative Portuguese’ which provided all the morphological elements up front, like the complement of the prepositional phrase is female or that the verb is 3rd person and reflexive, and then got all the crucial bits of information at the end.
+Of course, such an organization of information seems outlandish , but interestingly free prefix order is attested from some languages (Bickel al. 2007).
+But one pressure against such a system would be that from a turn-taking perspective it puts all the crucial elements in the ‘crunch zone’ where comprehension and preparation for production overlap, making it difficult for the next speaker to take his or her turn quickly.

-Figure 2: An example of different possible structures of a sentence, and its impli- cations for turn taking.
+Figure 2: An example of different possible structures of a sentence, and their different implications for turn taking.